How to Rent an Apartment in Japan as a Foreigner: 2026 Guide

 • Start with a share house if new to Japan

-• Prepare 5–6 months’ rent in advance
+• Prepare 5–6 months’ rent upfront

 • Be polite and punctual during viewings